HaraldBerthelsen/gitea_testing/tutorial.md

 There are plenty of git usage tutorials for anything not covered here.
 This is only for basic workflow usage.
 Anything else, for example **branching** and **pull requests**, will be added later if at all..

+This tutorial deals with the command line interface to git/gitea.
+There are plenty of GUIs that you can use if you prefer, especially if you're on mac or windows.

 # Log in to the gitea web interface

 Open https://www.abair.tcd.ie/gitea in your browser.